ryan2x/loglinear/README.md

 Nuff said.

+# What's new in v1.2: ConcatVectorNamespace, and tons of performance improvements

+Check out the CoNLLBenchmark for details, but I've dramatically improved the way large sparse feature sets are constructed, and doing that showed up optimizations that needed to happen about not creating redundant vectors, even small ones, during gradient computations, so that's all been cleaned up.
+We now have a means of really using loglinear in practice for real modelling challenges.

-# Coming up in v1.2: Distributed Learning
+# Coming up in v1.3: Distributed Learning

 Distributed optimization for learning!
-Since the raw gradient computation is unlikely to get much faster after all this optimization in v1.1, it's time to make sure that learning can be handled by a cluster of machines accessible over the network.
+Since the raw gradient computation is unlikely to get much faster after all this optimization in v1.1 & v1.2, it's time to make sure that learning can be handled by a cluster of machines accessible over the network.